norcams/iaas/docs/team/operations/himlarcli/setup.rst

 Running on login-01
 -------------------

-When running scripts on login you will be able to use some scipts but not access keystone admin API.
-So you will not be able to run script for user or project management here.
+When running scripts on login, you will be able to use some scripts but not access keystone admin API.
+So you will not be able to run the script for user or project management here.

 Since login are used for both test and production locations there are several config files under :file:`/opt/himlarcli/` named :file:`config.ini.<loc>`.